Does Hawaii law require...

 Funding for testing kits?

 Joyful Heart was deeply engaged in advocacy in support of the passage of Hawai‘i’s 2016 audit and testing bill.
 Joyful Heart representatives testified nine times in support of this legislation, and collaborated closely with legislators, legislative staffers, local advocates, and survivors throughout the legislative process.
-With the stewardship of Sen. Laura Theilen (D, 25th District) and Rep. Linda Ichiyama (D, 32nd District), who co-sponsored the original legislation, and the unwavering support of the Hawai‘i Women’s Legislative Caucus, this critical bill became law.
+With the stewardship of Sen. Laura Thielen (D, 25th District) and Rep. Linda Ichiyama (D, 32nd District), who co-sponsored the original legislation, and the unwavering support of the Hawai‘i Women’s Legislative Caucus, this critical bill became law.
+Read our testimony in support of the bill.

 In 2014, Joyful Heart became a founding member of Hawai‘i Says NO MORE, a collaboration of individuals, programs, and organizations taking action to raise visibility, create awareness, encourage conversation and break the social stigma surrounding domestic violence and sexual assault in Hawai‘i.